Have you ever put mayonnaise in your coffee? The debate of mayo in coffee comes up several times a year, and each time social media goes nuts.

 Yes, I actually tried adding mayo to my coffee.

-The mayo I used was vinegar-based rather than lemon juice-based because that’s what I had in the fridge.
-I think using one with just lemon juice would have been better.
+The mayo I used was vinegar-based because that’s what I had in the fridge.
+Using one with just lemon juice would have been better.

-For the hot black coffee, before I even took a sip I got the smell of vinegar so that didn’t put me in a great spot.
+For the hot black coffee, before I even took a sip I got the smell of vinegar so that didn’t put my mind in a great spot.
 When I tasted it, the mayo taste was not strong at all, and while drinkable, it’s definitely not a favorite.

 I also tried it in cold brew and this tasted much better.
 Cold brew tends to be less acidic than drip-brewed coffee, so that match worked better.
 It really tasted more like I had added cream to the coffee than it did in the hot drink.